redtensor22/redtensor22.github.io/_posts/2018-11-19-School_scores.md

 # Project Objective

-The purpose behind this project was to attempt to recreate results published by Hussain S, Dahan N.A, Ba-Alwi F.M, and Ribata N. titled "Educational Data Mining and Analysis of Student's Academic Performance Using WEKA".
+The purpose behind this project was to attempt to recreate results published by Hussain S, Dahan N.A, Ba-Alwi F.M, and Ribata N. in a paper titled "Educational Data Mining and Analysis of Student's Academic Performance Using WEKA".
 In this paper, the authors take data compiled regarding Indian school students and attempt to determine likelyhood of success using a variety of machine learning techniques.
 This type of analysis can be very important in determining what factors need to be addressed to improve student performance in school systems and prevent drop outs.
-It also allows a window into what kind of soceital issues play a part in academic performance.
+It also opens a window allowing us to see into what kind of soceital issues play a part in academic performance.

-In the paper the authors compare several types of algorithsm such as Neural Networks, SVM, K nearest neighbors, and Random forest.
+In the paper the authors compare several types of algorithms such as Neural Networks, SVM, K nearest neighbors, and Random forest.
 These are used in classification tasks to determine whether a student will perform well, poorly, etc. Before running these algorithms, the authors use feature selection techniques to determine which features play the largest roles in the labels.
 Metrics used to evaluate performance were Recall, Precision, F-scores, MSE, MAE, and accuracy.
 The maximum accuracy attained was 99$$\%$$.

 <img src="{{ site.url }}{{ site.baseurl }}/images/indian_school_attributes.png" alt="Table listing attribute qualities.
 Taken from Hussain S. et al.">

 The label in this study is ESP, end of semester percentage.
 The dataset used for this study is freely available at [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Student+Academics+Performance).
-The authors were able to narrow down the feature dimensions to 11, using a variety of feature reduction methods.
+The authors were able to narrow down the feature dimensions to 15, using a variety of feature reduction methods.

 This project will attempt to recreate the results systematically while learning about the effect of feature dimensions on outcomes.
-First, I will look at using all feature dimensions to predict outcome using KNN, Meanshift (for exploratoy analysis), and SVM.
-Then, I will narrow features to find the most important ones, and finally will compare the metric of the algorithms to determine which is most effective.
+First, I will look at using all feature dimensions to predict outcome using KNN then with SVM.
+Then, I will narrow features to find the most important ones, and finally will compare the accuracy of the algorithms to determine which is most effective.

 # Predictions using all given features